Avandia® Heart Risks

 The NEJM article published in 2007 estimated the risk of heart attack to be 30 to 40 percent higher in patients taking Avandia®: than in patients treated with another diabetes drug or placebo.

-Since its approval in 1999 for treatment of Type 2 diabetes, an estimated 10 million Americans have taken Avandia®.
-In fact, it was once considered a safer alternative to other diabetes drugs and quickly became the world's top-selling diabetes drug.
+Since its approval in 1999 for the treatment of Type 2 diabetes, an estimated 10 million Americans have taken Avandia®.
+In fact, it was once considered a safer alternative to other diabetes drugs and quickly became the world’s top-selling diabetes drug.